Lelit Victoria PL91T PID Single Boiler Espresso Machine

 - LCC Reset – Need to reset the LCC to original factory settings?
 This is easy!
 Just hold the “+” and ‘-‘ key depressed, then power on the machine until it says “Preset Done” on the LCC.
 Power ff the machine, then power it back on. please note the machine will attempt to refill the boiler with water, so please open the steam valve open using the steam valve knob.

 - Brew (pump) pressure gauge – Located above the LCC.
 Measures between 0 – 16 bar.
-The optimal range is between 8 – 9 bar, and this is achieved by the amount of coffee in the basket, the tamping pressure, and the fineness of the grind.
+The optimal range is between 8 – 9 bar, and you can achieve this by the amount of coffee in the basket, the tamping pressure, and the fineness of the grind.

 - Wide, passive cup warmer.

-- Stainless steel, push-button switches with backlights when engaged.
+- Stainless steel, push-button switches with backlights when it is on.

 - Wide water tray in stainless steel complete with self-cleaning grate.

 - Particle filter – Protects the machine from any unseen particles from entering the pump and boiler.
-It can be removed if you are installing an inline water softener.
+You can remove it if you are installing an inline water softener.

 - Auto-shutoff – Prevents burning out the heating element.
 The water tank sits on a spring-activated plate.
-Once the water is low, the spring-activated plate lifts off the switch which turns off the heating element.
+Once the water is low, the spring-activates the plate lifts off the switch which turns off the heating element.

 Steam / hot water wand:

 - Multi-directional – Allows for more movement and flexibility.
-The wand is equipped with a rubber grip which helps you position the wand without burning your fingers.
+The wand has a rubber grip which helps you position the wand without burning your fingers.

 - 1-hole steam tip – Allows for maximum steam power without running out of steam that can happen on 2 and 3 hole steam tips on a single boiler, dual-purpose espresso machine.